Disappearance of Maura Murray: 8:00–9:30 pm: Alleged sighting

-Between 8:00 and 8:30 pm, a contractor returning home from Franconia saw a young person moving quickly on foot eastbound on Route 112 about 4 to 5 mi east of where Murray's vehicle was discovered.
-He noted that the young person was wearing jeans, a dark coat, and a light-colored hood.
-He did not report it to police immediately due to his own confusion of dates, only discovering three months later (when reviewing his work records) that he had spotted the young person the same night Murray disappeared.
+Between 8:00 and 8:30 p.m., a contractor returning home from Franconia, New Hampshire, reportedly saw a young person moving quickly on foot eastbound on Route 112, about 4 to 5 mi east of where Murray's vehicle was discovered.
+He noted that the young person was wearing jeans, a dark coat and a light-colored hood.
+He did not report the sighting to police immediately due to his own confusion of dates, discovering only three months later (when reviewing his work records) that he had spotted the young person the same night Murray disappeared.

 The responding officer and the bus driver drove around the area searching for Murray.
-Just before 8:00 pm, EMS and a fire truck arrived to clear the scene.
-By 8:49 pm, the car had been towed to a local garage.
-At about 9:30 pm, the responding officer left.
+Just before 8:00 p.m., EMS and a fire truck arrived to clear the scene.
+By 8:49 p.m., the car had been towed to a local garage.
+At about 9:30 p.m., the responding officer left.
 A rag believed to have been part of Murray's emergency roadside kit was discovered stuffed into the Saturn's muffler pipe.
-Authorities would refer to Murray as simply "missing" at 12 pm the next day, almost 24 hours after the last confirmed sighting of her.
+Authorities would refer to Murray as simply "missing" at noon the next day, almost twenty-four hours after the last confirmed sighting of her.